IssaDia/revamping_assessment/README.md

 ![image](https://user-images.githubusercontent.com/44264590/177031111-5439bb33-2712-46b8-998a-b634a260a211.png)

-My way to improve it that you can find on this project above :
+My way to improve it that you can find on the project above :

 - extract data to specific folders
 - better use of Typescript to be more readable and understood by others